kld1974/PROJECT4/README.md

 ## Obtaining the Data

 * We used the following dataset from Kaggle:

-    * US College & University Admissions 2020-2021:  Admission Rates, SAT and ACT scores <br><br>
+    * US College & University Admissions 2020-2021:  Admission Rates, SAT and ACT scores <br>
 * Source:  https://www.kaggle.com/datasets/jfschultz/us-college-admisions-2021-rates-and-test-scores?resource=download
 * We downloaded the data from Kaggle as a CSV file (Resources/df.csv).

 __About the Dataset__